Climate Change in Chesapeake Bay Trust Grant-Making

 - What factors may affect the project’s long-term value and how will you ensure its long-term value is maximized?

-- If the project or program will need ongoing financial resources in order to maintain its value, how will the project will be sustained beyond the term of the proposed funding request?
+- If the project or program will need ongoing financial resources in order to maintain its value, how will the project be sustained beyond the term of the proposed funding request?

 The Future: We envision a future where our projects and programs have stood the test of time and remain impactful under changing conditions.
 We also anticipate a future in which projects we support have been designed not just to adapt to changing climate, but provide mitigating benefits as well.